mwroberts3/small-stakes-crypto/README.md

 ## Features

-Basic Ether trading bot that works through the Coinbase API.
+Basic Ether trading bot that works through the Coinbase Pro API.
 Could be tweaked to work with any crypto coin.

 ## Usage